 (1) Pan left across a wood-paneled room, Audrey Horne standing before a fireplace heaped with books and papers, bookshelves spilling over with books and papers and newspapers.
 At the far left of the pan is a man seated at a desk piled high with papers. pencils, date stamps, a rolodex, an hourglass, an old rotary phone.
 He wears a vest and shirt that would have been appropriate in the 1940s.
-She wears also clothing that harkens back to the 40s, her hair and makeup also harkening back decades.
+Her style also refers back to the 40s, her clothes, hair and makeup also harkening back decades.
 In her eyebrows and lips we see a touch of Norma Desmond in Sunset Boulevard.
 (2-4) They face each other with hostility.

 On the bookshelf beside Audrey are two books that we get a half-way decent look at.
 One is Happy Times, an old developmental reader, precursor to the Sally, Dick and Jane books.
 The other is T. S. Eliot's Four Quartets poems.

 "Time present and time past

 If all time is eternally present

 Remaining a perpetual possibility

 What might have been and what has been

 Point to one end, which is always present.